tim-schultz/passport-vc-verification/README.md

 `yarn ts-node utils/didkitSign.ts` this will sign and generate types for a Verifiable Credential using [DIDKit](https://github.com/spruceid/didkit)

 ### On chain verification
-[DIDStampVCVerifier](contracts/DIDStampVCVerifier.sol) - On chain verification that the signer of the provided credential is the issuer
+[DIDStampVCVerifier](contracts/DIDStampVCVerifier.sol) - On chain verification that the signer of the provided credential is the issuer.
 [Test](test/DIDStampVCVerifier.ts) - Verify that signed credential is valid and signed by issuer

 ### Pre Requisites